thenexthub/Codira/docs/AccessControl.md

 extension may have broader access than the new default.

-Extensions with explicit access modifiers may not add new protocol conformances, since Swift does not support private protocol conformances (see ["Protocols"](#protocols) above).
+Extensions with explicit access modifiers may not add new protocol conformances, since Codira does not support private protocol conformances (see ["Protocols"](#protocols) above).

 A type may conform to a protocol with lower access than the type itself.